shrutibasarkar/Advertising-Project-using-Logistic-Regression/README.md

 Conclusion

-Random forest classifier performed best with Precision, Recall, F1 score as 95%.
-Random forest classifier is a combination of decision trees and is protected from the problem overfitting due to it ensemble method.
-This project was an interesting to learn from and the outcomes from the result was used to further my knowledge in machine learning.
+Random forest classifier performed best with Precision, Recall, F1 score as 95%.It accurately predicted whether a particular internet user will click on an Advertisement on a company website or not.
+Random forest classifier is a combination of decision trees and is protected from the problem of overfitting as it is an ensemble method.
+This project was very interesting and I learnt a lot from it

-¥	Precision – What percent of your predictions were correct?
+Precision – What percent of your predictions were correct?
-¥	Recall – What percent of the positive cases did you catch?
+Recall – What percent of the positive cases did you catch?
-¥	F1 score – What percent of positive predictions were correct?
+F1 score – What percent of positive predictions were correct?